 The key idea here is, if you start well it pays off in a big way, in higher employee engagement and much lower attrition.

-Once the big idea was in place, the team got to work developing a product for pre-boarding and on-boarding new employees.
 Research and experimentation show that it’s more effective to push information at new hires than to expect them to pull it out themselves.
-At the same time, YSoft Labs is developing ways to assure the information getting pushed is specifically targeted to the needs of the individual on the receiving end—and where he or she sits in the organization.
+At the same time, Clerbo helps you assure the information getting pushed is specifically targeted to the needs of the individual on the receiving end—and where he or she sits in the organization.